neverbeenthisweeb/scrape_traveloka/README.md

 # scrape_traveloka
 Web scraper for traveloka to get hotel listings.
 Written in Python and using Selenium library

+NOTE:
-NOTE: To use the script you need to download [__Chrome Selenium driver__](https://sites.google.com/a/chromium.org/chromedriver/downloads) first.
+- To use the script you need to download [__Chrome Selenium driver__](https://sites.google.com/a/chromium.org/chromedriver/downloads) first.
 Make sure it’s in your PATH, e. g., place it in /usr/bin or /usr/local/bin.
 You can also use another browser driver if you want.
+- You need VPN or proxy services to be able to scrap from traveloka using this script.

 Flow of the script summary:
 1. In the city loop (starts from row 47),